dipcoat-image/finitedepth/doc/source/config-reference.rst

 When :ref:`command-line analysis <basic-example>` is invoked, each analysis suite is automatically structured to :class:`Config` instance using :obj:`data_converter`.
-Alternatively, user can directly construct the instance in runtime and call its :meth:`~serialize.ConfigBase.analyze` method.
+Alternatively, user can directly construct the configuration instance in runtime and call its :meth:`~serialize.ConfigBase.analyze` method.

+This document describes the members of the analysis suite data which applies to every :class:`ConfigBase` implementation.
+Refer to :ref:`tutorial` page for working examples.

 .. note::

-    You can define your own configuration format which does not follow the structure described here.
+    You can define your own :class:`ConfigBase` implementation other than :class:`Config`.
 Refer to :ref:`howto-extend-config` page.

-This document describes the members of analysis suite data.
-Each subsection describes the member of upper-level item.
-Refer to :ref:`tutorial` page for working examples.

 ref_path
 --------